Blog | Entrepreneurship, Personal Finance

 During the 21st century, average income after inflation has fallen.
 And continues to fall.
 If you’ve been working hard at your job for ten years, the money you’re making now is actually worth less than it was when you earned it.
 Practically speaking, that probably means you’re either making the same amount now as a few years ago, or maybe even making less!
 Rather than work hard for money, you should be working smart by having money work hard for you.
 That is what the rich do.

 Finally, science has proven that working long and back-breaking hours doesn’t increase your productivity.
 In fact, it may make you less effective at what you do.
-As Sarah Green Carmichael says writing for “Harvard Business Review” lists many of the drawbacks of overworking that have been proven by science: lack of sleep, lower output, depression, memory impairment, heart disease, diabetes, heavy drinking, inability to have a high emotional intelligence, and more.
+As Sarah Green Carmichael who writes for “Harvard Business Review” says, many of the drawbacks of overworking have been proven by science: lack of sleep, lower output, depression, memory impairment, heart disease, diabetes, heavy drinking, inability to have a high emotional intelligence, and more.
 As she writes, “In sum, the story of overwork is literally a story of diminishing returns: keep overworking, and you’ll progressively work more stupidly on tasks that are increasingly meaningless.”

 Work smarter, not harder